sebastienheyd/boilerplate/README.md

 php artisan serve
 ```

-Now you can point your browser to [http://localhost:8000/admin](http://localhost:8000/admin) and see your application.
+Now you can point your browser to [http://localhost:8000/](http://localhost:8000/) you will see buttons on the top right
+of the Laravel's default page.
+Click on Login or Register to access the administration panel.

 ## Update